dev-xiligroup/wp-child-themes/README.md

 The twentythirteen-xili (v.
 1.1.6) is visible at http://2013.extend.xiligroup.org

-*Prerequisites* : xili-language plugin must be activated.
+*Prerequisites* :

+WordPress 3.9 (waiting 3.9.1)   and his updated twentyfourteen

 xili-language version 2.12 (with new theme-multilingual-classes and more...)

+xili-language plugin must be activated.

 The plugin is available here : http://wordpress.org/plugins/xili-language/